itsdotnickscott/Periodic-Tables-Documentation/README.md

 ## *(0.1) Changelog*
 If I significantly edited a section after it was already written, there's a chance you are missing some updated information.
 If I ever add a significant chunk to a section, I will put it here so you can stay updated.
 Also, I will put all edits under an "edit" section so changes are easy to find.
 Cheers y'all!

+**May 19th**
+* Announced that Vercel is no longer required - 0.4 has been deprecated, but still exists for reference.

 **May 17th**
 * Included additional workflow information in the introduction.